RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode.md

 # Unicode

-After an era of 6,7 and 8 bit character sets the computing world finally put an end to problems with code pages and non-english character encoding, and adapted the Unicode standard.
+After an era of 6,7 and 8 bit character sets the computing world finally put an end to problems with code pages and non-english character encoding, and adopted the Unicode standard.
 This means a character might not fit in 8 bits anymore.
 The first 128 characters in the Unicode standards are identical to the ASCII characters.
-EBCDIC, which is the default charact set for the mainfram implementations, is a character set with 256 values, but like the ASCII and extended ASCII sets, a host of different codepages.
+EBCDIC, which is the default character representation for the mainframe implementations, is a character set with 256 values, but like the ASCII and extended ASCII sets, a number of different codepages for different national languages.

 Most modern languages have chosen an internal Unicode representation and can use exchange formats like UTF-8 and UTF-16.
 Some Classic Rexx implementations can use multibyte character representation, like the z/VM an z/OS implementation can use Kana and Katakana.